Chloé Zhao: Styles and themes

+Zhao own childhood inspired her to delve into themes of innocence and connection.
+She mentions this through the concept of modern Chinese history.
+How this heavily impacted her work; she explains this by mentioning how she grew up without phones and limited access to internet.
+This inspired her into creating characters with a sense of honestly around them.
+She describes this as a yearning for connection to the world without the burden of digital world, as that has a connection to how she views the modern world in connection to her films and the emphasis on nature Zhao films consistently explore themes of identity, displacement, and the search for belonging.
+Her characters are often positioned as domesticated people in society, for example ranch workers or modern nomads.
+These variables in her films are portrayed through natural lighting and lived-in locations, as her films blur the line between fictional storyline and documentary.
+These themes within her films all share an interest in how everyday life can be showcased as art in the catalogues of films that focus on mainstream commercial culture.

 Influences

 Zhao cites Wong Kar-wai's romance Happy Together as the "film that made me want to make films".
 She was also influenced by Spike Lee, who was her film professor while she studied at New York University's Tisch School of the Arts.
 She cited Ang Lee as an influence as well, saying, "Ang Lee's career has been very inspiring to me — how he's able to bring where he comes from to all the films that he makes".
 She also has mentioned Werner Herzog and Terrence Malick as key influences.

-Zhao stated her earliest introductions to American cinema were The Terminator, Ghost and Sister Act.
+Zhao stated her early introductions to American cinema were The Terminator, Ghost and Sister Act.